Tino-sabu/Garage360/README.md

 ### Development Best Practices
 - **Component Reusability**: Modular React components with consistent props and styling
+  - PageHeader: Single source of truth for page headers
+  - Navbar: Unified navigation across all pages
+  - Consistent card and form components
+- **Mobile-First Design**: All components designed for mobile first, then enhanced
+- **Responsive Patterns**: Consistent breakpoint usage and spacing
 - **Error Handling**: Comprehensive error handling on both frontend and backend
 - **Logging**: Structured logging with Winston for better debugging and monitoring
 - **Testing**: Test-ready structure with Jest configuration
+- **Code Organization**: Clear separation of concerns with organized folder structure
+- **Git Workflow**: Clean commits with descriptive messages
+- **Security First**: Environment variables properly managed and excluded from version control

 ## 📄 License